Riviera77/Riviera77/README.md

 ## 👩🏽‍💻 About Me

-I'm a developer web and mobil web with a foundation in both frontend and backend.
+I'm a web and mobile web developer with a foundation in both frontend and backend.
 I love to learn about new technologies.

 <div >
 <a href="#">